The Walk-In (TV series)

 The Walk-In is a five-part 2022 British true crime television series dramatising the infiltration of far-right terrorist group National Action, foiling a plot to murder an MP.
 It stars Stephen Graham.

 Synopsis

-The series is based on the true story of how Matthew Collins of activist group Hope not Hate infiltrated British neo-nazi terrorist group National Action, foiling a plot to assassinate Labour MP Rosie Cooper.
+The series is based on the true story of how Matthew Collins of activist group Hope not Hate infiltrated British neo-Nazi terrorist group National Action, foiling a plot to assassinate Labour MP Rosie Cooper.

 Jack Renshaw was convicted and sentenced to life imprisonment for his plan to kill Cooper.

 Production

-The series, made by ITV, was written by Jeff Pope and directed by Paul Andrew Williams.
+The series, made by ITV Studios, was written by Jeff Pope and directed by Paul Andrew Williams for ITV.